New Bounds on the Size of Binary Codes with Large Minimum Distance: Preliminaries

 The last upper bound we introduce is known as the \textit{first linear programming bound} or the \textit{MRRW bound} on binary error correcting codes, or, alternatively, on optimal packing of Hamming balls in a Hamming cube.
-The bound was originally proved by McEliece, Rodemich, Rumsey, and Welch \cite{mceliece1977new}, following Delsarte’s linear programming approach \cite{delsarte1973algebraic}.
-Delsarte viewed the distance distribution of a code $C$ of length $n$ as an $(n+1)$-dimensional vector $a = (a_0, a_1, \ldots, a_n)$, where $a_i$ is given by the number of pairs of codewords at distant $i$, and discovered a system of linear inequalities satisfied by every $a$ associated with a length-$n$, minimumm distance $d$ code.
-The coefficients of the linear constraints can be viewed as values of a family of orthogonal polynomials called the Krawchouk polynomials.
-Based on the duality theorem of linear programming, one may find a feasible solution to the dual program, and view the obtained linear program as an extremal problem.
-(See \cite[Chapter 17]{macwilliams1977theory} for details.)
-Good feasible solutions of the dual program were constructed in \cite{mceliece1977new}.
-The resulting bound is the best known asymptotic upper bound on the cardinality of a code with a given minimal distance scaling linearly in $n$, for a significant range of the relative distance.
+The bound was originally proved by McEliece, Rodemich, Rumsey, and Welch \cite{mceliece1977new}, following Delsarte’s linear programming approach \cite{delsarte1973algebraic}, and is the best known asymptotic upper bound on the cardinality of a code with a given minimal distance scaling linearly in $n$, for a significant range of the relative distance.

 \begin{theorem}[MRRW Bound, \cite{mceliece1977new}] For sufficiently large $n$, every code $C \subset \bit^{n}$ with relative distance $\delta$ and rate $R$ satisfies the following:

 \end{theorem}